 - Tool: Characterizing end users - A tool for collaborative research projects

-To inquire about collaboration support for your reserve or discuss a Master's project idea, please contact Julia at email@example.com or (734) 764-1570.
+To inquire about collaboration support for your reserve, contact email@example.com.

 Additional resources for developing and managing a collaborative science project can be found here: Applicant resources